forest-snow/incremental-coref/README.md

 ## Getting Started

 To use the code, the high-level process is to convert data into a minimized jsonlines format and create a [jsonnet](https://jsonnet.org/) experiment configuration.
-Then, running `python inference.py <exp name>` or `python trainer.py <exp name>` should run inference or training over the files.
+Then, running `python active.py <experiment name>` should run the active learning simulation.

 ### Local setup